GMC Account Suspended? 5 Reasons & Fixes

 • Any geographic restrictions

-• Generic copy-paste policies — Google prefers specific, detailed policies that reflect your actual practices
+• Generic copy-paste policies - Google prefers specific, detailed policies that reflect your actual practices.
+A policy that says "returns within 30 days" when you actually don't accept returns will get flagged.

-• Policies on external sites — Your policies should be on your own domain
+• Policies on external sites - Your policies must live on your own domain, not on a third-party site or Google Doc.

 Google is extremely suspicious of deals that seem too good to be true.
-If your promotions look scammy, your account will get flagged.
+If your promotions look scammy - even if your business is completely legitimate - your account will get flagged.

 Red Flags Google Watches For